 Check that the applicability attribute includes the value “NOTIFICATIONS_FROM_CSE”.

 If all these checks are successful, the Originator shall apply the <primitiveProfile> resource to the resource attributes included in the content of the notification by adding, replacing or deleting resource attributes defined in the additions and deletions attribute of the <primitiveProfile> resource.

+In addition to the procedures above, if the event was caused by a request and if the enableEventNotificationOriginator attribute in the subscription is present and set to true then the creator attribute of the notification shall contain the originator of the request that caused the event.

 Step 2.2 Check the notificationEventCat attribute: